-In addition to timing, many make a common mistake that could compromise all of your beer. i'm talking about splashing the wort during decanting.
-This is very dangerous because it allows the must to take in oxygen, subsequently creating oxidation or infection problems.
+In addition to timing, many make a common mistake that could compromise all of your beer.
+I'm talking about splashing the wort during decanting.
+This is very dangerous because it allows the worth to take in oxygen, subsequently creating oxidation or infection problems.

 To carry out a correct transfer it is necessary to connect the transfer tube to the tap, while the end of the tube must be placed on the bottom of the receiving fermenter.
 Placing it on the bottom not only prevents the wort from splashing, but also minimizes the contact of the wort with oxygen.

 You will not have to open the tap all at once, but try to turn the lever gently, to regulate the flow of beer and ensure that it is not too impetuous.
 When the wort is almost completely decanted, you can slightly tilt the first fermenter to avoid throwing away the good wort, but without pouring the residues on the bottom!